-Canopy and each of its directors, officers, and employees are required to maintain compliance with various laws, statutes, rules, regulations and stock exchange policies governing activities in the jurisdictions in which Canopy carries on business, including but not limited to the Cannabis Act and the FCPA.
-Directors, officers, and employees are responsible for talking to their supervisors to determine which laws, regulations and Company policies apply to their position and what training is necessary to understand and comply with them.
+Canopy and each of its directors, officers, and employees are required to maintain compliance with various laws, statutes, rules, regulations and stock exchange policies governing activities in the jurisdictions in which Canopy carries on business, including but not limited to the Cannabis Act, the FCPA and Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act S.C.
+2023, c.
+9 or equivalent statutes in countries were Canopy operates.

+In addition to the foregoing, directors, officers, and employees are responsible for talking to their supervisors to determine which other laws, regulations and Company policies apply to their position and what training is necessary to understand and comply with them.
 Directors, officers and employees are directed to make specific policies and procedures available to persons they supervise.